-Only those classified as a matriculated student (the Department of Education defines these as "regular" students - who is enrolled or accepted for enrollment for the purpose of obtaining a degree, certificate or diploma) are eligible to receive aid from the programs described herein.
+Only those classified as matriculated students (the Department of Education defines these as "regular" students - who are enrolled or accepted for enrollment for the purpose of obtaining a degree, certificate or diploma) are eligible to receive aid from the programs described herein.
 Non-matriculated students are not eligible to receive financial aid.